NewAlexandria/leadership_readme/remote-work.md

 ### Guilds, Tribes, and Functional areas

+1. Usually a toolset, engineering practice, and including engineering-related.
+2. Share uncommon insights and learnings about the practice area.
+'Head off at the pass'.
+3. Birds of a feather.
+4. Healthy exchange between teams at same corp, or within city.
+5. May be an innovation ecosystem.

 ### Line of Business teams

-1. Generally long-term
+1. Generally long-term.
 2. Typical daily ops.
-"BAU"
+"BAU".
 3. Baselines vs. incidents.
-Trending
+Trending.
-4. Reliability and Quality engineering
+4. Reliability and Quality engineering.
-5. Knowledgebase for onboarding & x-boarding
+5. Knowledgebase for onboarding & x-boarding.

 ### Project teams

-1. forming a collective identity,
+1. Forming a collective purpose-driven identity
-1. moving toward
+1. Moving toward ____
-1. collective action, and engaging in reflexive dialog
+1. Collective action, and engaging in reflexive dialog
+2. Maybe be short or medium term.

 ### Extreme Development

+1. Highly purpose-built (even 'scientifically')
+2. Very short term (problem specific).
+3. Stronger when multi disciplinary / style.
+4. Innovation, critical matters, architecture, etc.

 ## Connecting